harmakit/digit-recognition/README.md

 - Use a bunch of classifiers (KNN, SVC, GB, DT) to classify the mean value
 - Return most common prediction

+#### Haar features
+- Iterate over the image with a sliding window of 2x2 pixels
+- Extract vertical and horizontal features from the image
+- Use a bunch of classifiers (KNN, SVC, GB, DT) to classify the features
+- Return most common prediction

 ## Example